appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 ### Asynchronous functions

 The word asynchronous means not occurring at the same time.
-You may sometimes need to fetch data from the server or execute a function with a delay, something you don't want occurring at the current time.
-Asynchronous function can be specified using the keyword `async`.
+You may need to fetch data from the server or execute a function with a delay, something you don't want happening at the current time.
+Asynchronous functions can be specified using the keyword `async`.
 See [Asynchronous JavaScript Function Settings ](asynchronous-javascript-function-settings.md) for more information.

-To display the response from an asynchronous JS function in a sync widget field, you need to retrieve it using the `.data` property as shown below
+To display the response from an asynchronous JS function in a sync widget field, you need to retrieve it using the `.data` property, as shown below:

 ```javascript
 {{JS_OBJECT_NAME.FUNCTION_NAME.data}}